 Type of Output to be Completed in Fiscal Year Under this Program.
-Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program Households 10
+Enter one of following choices in accordance with the Eligible Activity: Units; Households; Improved Lots; Acres Planned Number of Outputs to be completed in Fiscal Year Under this Program APR: Actual Number of Outputs Completed in Fiscal Year Households 5 0

 1.10: APR: If the program is behind schedule, explain why.
-(24 CFR § 1006.410(b)(2))
+(24 CFR § 1006.410(b)(2)) $$\rm N/A$$